NicDoesCode/SMSGFX-docs/docs/source/quick-overview.rst

 Quick overview
 ==============

-SMSGFX is an easy to use, browser based tile editor that helps you make graphics for retro games consoles, currently we support the following consoles:
+SMSGFX is a free and easy to use, browser based tile editor that helps you make graphics for retro games consoles, currently supporting:

 * Sega Game Gear
 * Sega Master System